Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Method

-To collect insights based on actual teaching experiences, we divided the study into two phases, corresponding to the semester-long course timeline.
-The first phase of the study was conducted two months after the semester began.
+To collect insights based on actual teaching experiences, we divided the study into two steps, corresponding to the semester-long course timeline.

+The first step of the study was conducted two months after the semester began to wait until teachers accumulated enough experience in applying ChatGPT (via EWP).
 It aimed for two types of findings: (1) teachers' perception of using ChatGPT in English education, and (2) initial design inspirations of PAD by observing how teachers track, evaluate, and guide student-ChatGPT interaction.
+This study was conducted in 90 minutes and comprises three steps, as reported in Section \ref{section:interview_process1}.

-Based on the insights gathered, we developed a web-based prototype of PAD (Prompt Analytics Dashboard) for teachers, prior to the second phase of the study.
+Based on the insights gathered, we developed a web-based prototype of PAD (Prompt Analytics Dashboard) for teachers, before the second step of the study.
 The prototype features a wide range of charts and other components, displaying actual essays and log data collected along the semester, as detailed in Section \ref{section:dashboard_prototype}.

-To collect feedback on the prototype and explore the potential impact of PAD in future EFL classes, we initiated the second phase of the study right after the semester ended.
-In this phase, we introduced the prototype, allowing teachers to try out the dashboard's components.
-Finally, we conducted a semi-structured interview, as detailed in Section \ref{section:interview_process}.
+To collect feedback on the prototype and explore the potential impact of PAD in future EFL classes, we initiated the second step of the study right after the semester ended.
+In this step, we introduced the prototype, allowing teachers to try out the dashboard's components.
+Finally, we conducted a semi-structured interview, as detailed in Section \ref{section:interview_process2}.

 During the entire study, we collected voice recordings of the interviews.
 While transcribing the interviews, we also made notes based on our observations.
-After conducting a qualitative analysis using this dataset, we derived design implications by synthesizing the outputs from both phases.
-For detailed information on methods and analysis procedures, please refer to the respective sections for each phase.
+After conducting a qualitative analysis using this dataset, we derived design implications by synthesizing the outputs from both steps.
+For detailed information on methods and analysis procedures, please refer to the respective sections for each step.